-Morphine is a prescription opioid (narcotic) that is used to treat moderate to severe pain.
+Morphine is a prescription opioid (narcotic) that is used to treat moderate to severe chronic pain.
 It is available in both short-acting and extended-release (XR) forms.
 Morphine should only be used under the supervision of a doctor who can adjust your dosage and the length of prescription, as needed.

-Morphine is extremely addictive and there is a high risk of abuse.
+Morphine is highly addictive and there is a high risk of abuse.
 It alters how the brain and nervous system respond to pain.
 So, stopping morphine after a dependency has developed (without gradually tapering the dosage) is extremely difficult.

 Mild side effects are usually not a cause for concern, but severe symptoms can result in a need for medical attention.

 Common side effects include:

 More serious side effects of morphine that require immediate medical attention include:

 - Reduced breath rate with long pauses between each breath or any difficulty breathing

 - Hoarse voice